nhselect/step1-training/content/user-guide/learner/03-launching/index.md

 ---
-title: Launching Steps proficiencies self-assessment
+title: Launching proficiencies self-assessment
 order: 3
 rating: true
 createdAt: 2022-09-01T14:40:21.985Z
 updatedAt: 2022-09-01T14:40:21.989Z
 ---
-Once you have been enrolled, you can either access the Steps proficiencies:
+Once you have been enrolled, you can either access the proficiencies:

 1. Using the **Click here** link in your enrolment email